immunefi-team/Bounty_Boosts/Alchemix/31253 - [SC - Critical] RevenueHandlercheckpoint isnt correctly.md

 # `RevenueHandler.checkpoint` isn't correctly

-Submitted on Wed May 15 2024 14:16:14 GMT-0400 (Atlantic Standard Time) by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 15th 2024 at 20:16:14 UTC by @jasonxiale for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31253